7 Ways to Encourage Your Employees to Volunteer

 3) Spread the Word

-Make it clear when, where, and how your employees can get involved: send out emails, create posters, make announcements in meetings.
+Make it clear when, where, and how your employees can get involved with volunteering: send out emails, create posters, make announcements in meetings.
 This will increase the likelihood that you'll get lots of people signing up.
-Make sure the charity your supporting or fundraising for is promoting too, the more of a buzz you can create around volunteering opportunities, the more fun it will be for everybody involved.
+Make sure the charity you're supporting or fundraising for is promoting too, the more of a buzz you can create around volunteering opportunities, the more fun it will be for everybody involved.
 Make sure there are open channels for communication, so you can get feedback from your employees too including what worked, what they enjoyed or what could be improved next time.

 4) Provide Skill-Based Opportunities

 Volunteering can be a great opportunity to develop new skills.
 A new environment and new challenges will progress your employees in different ways, encouraging them to step out of their comfort zone.
 Let your employees choose the skills they wish to develop and select appropriate charity work to fit in with areas they would like to learn more about or improve on.
 In turn, you'll see them grow as an individual, whether these skills can be applied to their day-to-day job or not.

 A team of Workspace employee’s training for AHOY’s charity row down the Thames in support of its life changing work with young people.